ibexa/documentation-user/docs/personalization/configure_scenarios.md

 ![Scenarios page in the back office](img/dashboard_scenarios.png "Scenarios page")

-To modify the scenarios to suit your needs, you must have the `Personalization/Edit` Policy.
+To modify the scenarios to suit your needs, you must have the `Personalization/Edit` policy.
 You can then click the **Edit** icon next to the name of the scenario.

 !!! note